-Care for children diagnosed with cancer doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with cancer does not end when active treatment has finished.
+Your child’s health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for cancer, including retinoblastoma, should have life-long, follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
-Once a child has been free of retinoblastoma for two to four years after treatment, and is considered cured, the emphasis during periodic follow-up visits changes.
-Pediatric oncologists will focus on the quality of the child’s life, including developmental and emotional concerns.
+Your child’s follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your child’s recovery in the months and years ahead.
+Once a child has been free of retinoblastoma for 2 to 4 years after treatment and is considered cured, the emphasis during periodic follow-up visits changes.
+Pediatric oncologists will focus on enhancing the quality of the child’s life, including addressing developmental and emotional concerns.

-If enucleation took place, most young children adapt well to the loss of one eye.
+If enucleation took place, most young children adapt well to the loss of 1 eye.
 Rarely, both eyes will need to be removed to save the child’s life.
 If both eyes are removed, the local educational system is required to provide special services.
 Parents are encouraged to investigate the school’s services and advocate on their child’s behalf.
+Talking with an oncology social worker may help.
 Other rehabilitation services may also be needed to help the child cope with the vision loss.